Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 $ sudo iptables -A FORWARD -i wlan0 -o eth0 -j ACCEPT

-The iptables commands shown above will forward those connections to the right interface and masquerade them as it was the eth0 connection.
-Save and load the iptables rules in case you need to reboot the raspberry.
-The following two steps will save the configuration and add them to the rc.local.
+The iptables commands described above will forward those connections to the right interface and masquerade them as if it was the eth0 connection.
+Save and load the iptables rules if you need to reboot the Raspberry.
+The following two steps will save the configuration and add them to rc.local.

 $ iptables-save > saved-iptables-rules